Coping with COVID: planning your wedding in 2021 and beyond.....

 2. Check the COVID policies of your wedding suppliers

 The best way to build strong relationships with your wedding suppliers, is to have open conversations and share your expectations.
 Remember to ask your suppliers what their covid-policies are and whether they charge for cancellations or rescheduling.
 Most wedding suppliers will reschedule free of charge or refund your deposit if your plans change due to COVID, but it’s always a good idea to check first.
 We recommend getting things in writing, just for added peace of mind!
-Suppliers you should talk to, include your venue, florist, entertainment and makeup artist and your hair stylist.
-Instyle hair for brides specializes in hair and makeup for weddings, get in touch to find out more.
+Suppliers you should talk to, include your celebrant, venue, florist, caterers, entertainment, makeup artist and hair stylist.
+Instyle hair for brides specializes in COVID-Friendly hair and makeup for weddings.
+Caterers like ElizabethAndrews can arrange a delicious wedding menu for you while keeping all the COVID safety precautions in mind, so you can enjoy your special day without any worries.

 3. Print the date last